kkapanova/sofiapetasc_benchmarks/README.md

 Within document [D7.5 Evaluation of Accelerated and Non-accelerated Benchmarks](https://prace-ri.eu/wp-content/uploads/5IP-D7.5.pdf) by PRACE-5IP ,PRACE Fifth Implementation Phase Project a large variety of test cases and information can be found to help with the benchmarks.

 ## Test Cases
+Every benchmark application code within the Unified European Applications Benchmark Suit ha seither one or two input files.
+In a presence of two input files, Test Case A is specifically created to run on Tier-1 systems (with a little bit over 1000 x86 cores), while Test Case B is created for benchmarking Tier-0 systems (with over 10000 x86 cores).
+When only test case A is present, then it is suitable for both Tier-1 and Tier-0 systems.